 The world is experiencing a decline in pollinator species that is very troubling.
 Pollinators like bees, hummingbirds and butterflies are essential to both the natural and agricultural environments.
-Without pollinator species we would experience severe food shortages due to very poor crop yields.
+Without pollinator species, we would experience severe food shortages due to very poor crop yields.

 Some aspects of pollinator decline remain a mystery, for example; honeybees in North America are being wiped out faster than can be explained by habitat loss or other human factors.
-However, human activity is largely the cause of other pollinator decline.
+However, human activity is largely the cause of other pollinator declines.
 As such it is very important that we work towards providing pollinators with habitats and ensure their protection.